pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1760 Overlaping Problems

+Today I have been working on solving LeetCode questions related with Overlaps.
+I learned a new math concept Interval Coverage, this types of problems.
+I solved one problem related with timestamps, how do you know if within an array of intervals, two intervals have a conflict, normally we need to use greedy approach and consider edge cases to solve these type of problems.

 ### Day 1757-58-59 LeetCode Problems

 During these days I continue on solving LeetCode problems, I attempted to solve some Medium problems without great results, Medium problems continues be complicated for me yet.
 Sometimes I also fight with some easy questions, really DSA is hard and fun at the same time.
 I attempted to feel motivated working on this, when I solve X problem I feel with super powers, is a very good sensation.